migueloteroprado/nodepop/README.md

 - **foto**:
 An image file.
 Must be a .jpg, .jpeg, .png or .gif file
-The file entered will be uploaded to the server in the folder /images/anuncios.
+The file entered will be uploaded to the server in the folder '/images/anuncios'.
 The name of the file will be saved in the database.
+If a new image is passed, the old image and thumbnails will de deleted, and a new one will be generated by thumbnail generation microservice (if running).

 ##### Returns